zenhob/hcl/README.markdown

     complete -W `cat ~/.hcl/aliases` hcl

+Note: You will need to have run `hcl` at least once to create the aliases file.
+Without it, this command will fail with an error.

 ### Configuration Profiles

 You can modify your credentials with the `--reauth` option, and review them